text that reads, crystals, rocks, minerals, gemstones

 How does she know I use Instagram, and if I do, does she think everyone sees her posts?

-I subsequently deleted my negative review because I didn't feel it was fair considering I was only pretending to be a customer.
+I subsequently deleted my review because I didn't feel it was fair, considering I was only pretending to be a customer.

 More than 80% of crystal retailers now claim they only buy materials that have been ethically sourced.

-Although many retailers are now committed to sourcing ethically mined crystals, the reality remains that the extraction and processing of these materials often falls short of these promises.
+Although many retailers are now committed to sourcing ethically mined crystals, the reality remains that the extraction and processing of these materials often fall short of these promises.

-Take a look at this next screenshot; it comes from the website of a U.S. based crystal business.
+This next screenshot comes from the website of a U.S. crystal business.
+They confirm that lapis lazuli is indeed a conflict mineral.

 """"The truth is that there are plenty of businesses out there that have little understanding of the materials they're selling or the people from whom they're buying.